danielele77/Nosik_97890_feippds/README.md

 was explained previously above.
 The **mutex** is used again.
 In this **mutex** thread, **savage**, cheks if the pot is not empty.
 If not, he tooks the portion, unlock **mutex** and eats.
 In case the pot is empty is the **empty_pot** signal is send, for which the **cooks** are waiting for.
 After the cooks filed up the pot he recieves the **full_pot** signal, where waits.
-(This was describe before in `cook` funtion part frfrom the cooks point of view).
+(This was describe before in `cook` funtion part from the cooks point of view).

 ```python
 def savage(savage_index, shared):